Avoid this LinkedIn Lead Generation Mistake

-Example, we have a SalesBuzz Linkedin Group where members can join and post questions about phone sales, and get answers / help from the other members who respond.
+For example, we have a SalesBuzz LinkedIn Group where members can join and post questions about phone sales, and get answers/help from the other members who respond.

 So, how is this helpful to salespeople?
 Well, let’s say you sell a CRM specifically for attorneys….
 Wouldn’t you want to join a group that is made up of your specific targeted audience and then be able to interact and connect with them?
 Get the picture now?

 I saw a recent LinkedIn Group Discussion that said: